johanley/postscript-notes/README.md

 If you have a path that you want to both `stroke` and `clip`, you likely want to perform the stroke first.
 If you clip first, then half of the stroke will likely be cut off.

-## Accessing the proc's in a library
+## Accessing the Proc's in a Library
 Here's some [example code on stackoverflow](https://stackoverflow.com/questions/79454801/postscript-defining-a-namespace-for-a-library).